-Seminars andIaboratoryworkshopswork with mentor exercises on line in entired partial e-learnin field work • (other) 2.8.Student responsibilities Student tasks also in language-and-globa nclude co alization 1 nd classes, prepare class i conducting a small-scale r related topic, writing up research / pro a report and oject throughout the l presenting their wo seme ork in o ster on a class.
-2.9.Grading and evaluating student work in class and at the final exam Work progress assessment will be carried out throughout the semester.
-The final grade is based on the following items: 20 % attendance and participation 20 % preparation for classes 40 % research/project 20 % presentation of a case study in written and oral form based on the Class attendance 1 Practical training Tests 2.10.Screening student work (the proportion of ECTS credits Preparations for classes 0,5 Report 0,5 Written exam for each activity so that the total number of ECTS credits is Homework Seminar essay Oral exam equal to the ECTS value of the Research 1 Essay (Other) course ) Experimental work Project (Other) 2.11.Required literature (available in the library and via other media) Title Number of copies in the library vailability via other media Blommaert, J. 2010 Cambridge: Cambri ciolinguistics of globaliz ation. ordered X
+seminars and workshops exercises on line in entire partial e-learnin field work • laboratory work with mentor (other) r 2.8.Student responsibilities Student tasks also i nclude c nd classes, prepare clas onducting a small-scale related topic, writing u e research / p roject throughout the semester on a 2.9.Grading and evaluating student work in class and at the final exam Work progress assessment will be carried out throughout the semester.
+The final grade is based on the following items: 20 % attendance and participation 20 % preparation for classes 40 % research/project 20 % presentation of a case study in written and oral form Class attendance 1 Practical training Tests 2.10.Screening student work (the proportion of ECTS credits Preparations for classes 0,5 Report 0,5 Written exam for each activity so that the total number of ECTS credits is Homework Seminar essay Oral exam equal to the ECTS value of the Research 1 Essay (Other) course) Experimental work Project (Other) 2.11.Required literature (available in the library and via Title Number of copies in the library Availability via other media other media) Blommaert, J. 2010 Cambridge: Cambr ciolinguistics of global versity Press. ization. ordered X